Hong Kong elders, youths vow to keep up pro-democracy fight

 “The government is still stubborn.
 Every one of us, young and old, must contribute in our own way.
 The movement will not stop,” a woman, 63, who identified herself as Mrs. Tam, said as she distributed Japanese honey candies to slogan-chanting young activists at the park.

-Protesters this week have urged Britain and other countries to follow U.S. footsteps in legislating laws to support its cause.
+The U.N.
+High Commissioner for Human Rights, Michelle Bachelet, said Lam’s government must prioritize “meaningful, inclusive” dialogue to resolve the crisis.

+In an opinion piece Saturday in the South China Morning Post, she also urged Lam to hold an “independent and impartial judge-led investigation” into alleged use of excessive force by police to restore trust and repair rifts.

-One of the new U.S. laws prescribes sanctions on officials found guilty of human rights abuses and requires an annual review of a special trade status for Hong Kong.
-The other bans the export of certain nonlethal munitions to Hong Kong police.
+The U.S. earlier this week legislated two laws to support the protest movement.
+One law prescribes sanctions on officials found guilty of human rights abuses and requires an annual review of the city’s special trade status.
+Another bans export of nonlethal munitions to Hong Kong police.

 China has warned of strong countermeasures and Hong Kong’s government has slammed the U.S. move as unwarranted meddling in its affairs.

+The reports also said a Taiwanese man, Lee Meng Chu, was held for “allegedly spying and leaking China’s national secrets” and backing the Hong Kong protests.
+Beijing had confirmed earlier that Lee was held after he went missing during a trip to mainland China in August, but didn’t give details.

+In August, a British Consulate employee in Hong Kong was arrested during a trip to the mainland and was freed 15 days later after confessing to soliciting prostitution.
+But Simon Cheng says it was a forced confession and that he was tortured by Chinese police and pressed for information about Hong Kong’s activists.

-More rallies are being planned for Sunday, including an anti-tear gas protest and a gratitude march to the U.S. Consulate.
+More rallies are being planned in Hong Kong for Sunday, including an anti-tear gas protest and a gratitude march to the U.S. Consulate.